 How do I take care of my ID card?

 Treat your card as you would cash or any other valuable possession.
 Protect the magnetic stripe; some devices such as strong magnetic devices can erase it.
 Do not iron or otherwise expose the card to excessive heat by leaving it near hot appliances or leaving your card or badge in your vehicle.
 Do not punch holes in the card for use with key chains or necklaces; this is considered defacing the card.
 We also ask that you do not use any tape or stickers on the card; this can damage the card readers around campus.

 What if my picture is too faded or my card won’t swipe anymore?

-If your card is worn out due to natural wear and tear and will not swipe anymore, and there are no holes punched in the card or other preventive damage done to the card, bring your ID card by our office for a free replacement.
+If your card is worn out due to natural wear and tear and will not swipe anymore, bring your ID card by our office for a free replacement.

 I lost my ID, how much is a new ID card?